-If you have been arrested for a DUI in Georgia, experienced Georgia DUI trial attorney James “Skip” Sullivan is available to discuss your case anytime – including after-hours, weekends, and holidays!
-Call us at 404.816.8777
+If you have been arrested for a DUI in Georgia, experienced Georgia DUI trial attorney James “Skip” Sullivan can discuss your case anytime – including after-hours, weekends, and holidays!
+Mr. Sullivan is available to discuss your DUI case on Thanksgiving day and throughout the Thanksgiving holiday weekend.
+Call Chestney & Sullivan today at 404.816.8777!

-One of the most common questions we hear is “can I plead nolo contendere or no contest to my Georgia DUI charge?”
-Nolo contendere essentially means “no contest” – you are not contesting the charge against you.
-For most traffic offenses, a nolo contendere plea is not deemed to be a conviction (although it is most certainly a final disposition).
-A nolo plea for moving violations can avoid points assigned to your Georgia driver’s history if it is used only once every five years.
-A nolo plea may also help avoid an additional license suspension for certain offenses such as Driving While License Suspended and No Insurance.
+One of the most common questions is, “Can I plead nolo contendere or no contest to my Georgia DUI charge?”
+Nolo contendere means “no contest” – you are not contesting the charge against you.
+For most traffic offenses, a nolo contendere plea is not deemed a conviction (although it is most certainly a final disposition).
+A nolo plea for moving violations can avoid points assigned to your Georgia driver’s history if used only once every five years.
+A nolo plea may also help prevent an additional license suspension for certain offenses such as Driving While License Suspended and No Insurance.
 A nolo contendere plea may help shield liability if there is a civil suit against you in an accident case.

-However, there is of course the DUI exception to entering a nolo contendere plea under Georgia law.
+However, there is the DUI exception to entering a nolo contendere plea under Georgia law.
 None of the above apply to entering a nolo contendere plea to DUI in Georgia.
-Your license or privilege to drive in Georgia WILL be suspended upon a nolo contendere (no contest) plea.
+Your license or driving privilege in Georgia WILL be suspended upon a nolo contendere (no contest) plea.
 And a nolo contendere plea for a Georgia DUI is only permissible if ALL of the following conditions are met:

 - The defendant is not under 21 years of age;